Alexander-WWW/AlexanderWWW-Hackintosh-Gigabyte-Z390-M-Gaming-XFX-5700XT/README.md

 /Usbinjectall	0.7.1

 What's working?

 Audio
-Bluetooth
+/Bluetooth
-Sleep
+/Sleep
-Both iGPU and eGPU
+/Both iGPU and eGPU

 Uncertain

 Imessage&Facetime（not tested）

 Note

 1.“MLB、SystemSerialNumber、SystemUUID” has been removed , please:

 (1)Regenerate the numble（by hacnintosh）.

 (2)Open EFI/OC/config.plist.(by propertree)

 (3)Fill in to the“MLB、SystemSerialNumber、SystemUUID” blanks.